braintree/braintree_rails_example/README.md

 ### Running Unit Tests

 Unit tests do not make API calls to Braintree and do not require Braintree credentials.
 You can run this project's unit tests by calling `rake` on the command line.
+If you do not have credentials, you still need to set some environment variables.
+Follow the instructions above to create a `.env` file.

 ### Running Integration Tests